Lance Archer: The Rock 'n Rave Infection (2007–2009)

 After Killings was given a new program, Hoyt started teaming up with the Voodoo Kin Mafia (VKM).
 His role with the team seemed to be that of a friend and bodyguard, watching their backs during their matches, and working the occasional six-man tag team match with them on Impact!.
 At Slammiversary, VKM defeated Basham and Damaja when Kip James pinned Basham, but Hoyt turned his back on VKM when Kip was about to attack Christy Hemme.
 He kissed Hemme after the match, thus re-establishing himself as a heel.
 Hoyt lost to Abyss on an episode of Impact! and a week after that he lost to Kip James.
 He then became part of a tag team managed by Hemme alongside the returning Jimmy Rave, later named The Rock 'n Rave Infection.
 They soon became a comedic rock band trio, with Hoyt and Rave entering the ring with Guitar Hero game controllers and Hemme screaming on a microphone.

 Hoyt competed at Lockdown in a "Cuffed in the Cage" match losing to the eventual winner, Super Eric.
 He changed his ringname to Lance Rock on the July 17 episode of Impact!, where he defeated Matt Morgan shortly after Morgan.

-Since then, The Rock 'n Rave Infection defeated the teams of Abyss and Matt Morgan, The Latin American Xchange, and The Prince Justice Brotherhood (Super Eric, Shark Boy, and Curry Man), the latter of whom soon began a feud with The Rock 'n Rave Infection.
+Since then, The Rock 'n Rave Infection defeated the teams of Abyss and Matt Morgan, Latin American Xchange, and The Prince Justice Brotherhood (Super Eric, Shark Boy, and Curry Man), the latter of whom soon began a feud with The Rock 'n Rave Infection.
 On February 10, 2009, Hoyt was released from his TNA contract.
 He wrestled his last match in TNA on the February 26 edition of Impact!, teaming with Rave and losing to Beer Money, Inc. in an "Off the Wagon Challenge".